sf-wdi-24/modules/week-01-controlling-the-dom/day-04/module-02/readme.md

 ### Callbacks & Event Listeners

-When you pass a function a function (recursive), we call the second function a "callback" function.
+When you pass a function into a function (recursive), we call the second function a "callback" function.
 This is a scary and confusing way of saying, "here are some instructions for you to follow later".
 This pattern is used a lot in jQuery.

 In jQuery we often use a pattern called "Event Binding", we also talk about "Event Listeners".